ngenemicheal/library-management-system/README.md

 ## Features

 -   Add new books to the library
--   Retrieve all books or filter by availability/borrowed status
 -   Borrow and return books
 -   View book details by ID